GLIMS-RGI/lake_terminating/docs/merging_conflicts.md

 ![](img/conflicts.png)

-The goal here is to resolve the conflict by ensuring that the `lake_level` for each conflicted glacier is the same, based on some kind of consensus or check.
+The goal here is to resolve the conflict by ensuring that the `lake_cat` for each conflicted glacier is the same, based on some kind of consensus or check.

 If you are not one of the named contributors, make sure to add an additional row for each glacier before assigning